heb12/heb12.github.io/README.md

 ### Twitter
 MasterOfTheTiger often posts information about the progress of the program on Twitter.
 You can follow [MasterOfTheTiger on Twitter](https://twitter.com/MasterOTheTiger) or follow the tag #heb12.

+### Diaspora*
+[Heb12 is on Diaspora](https://diasp.org/u/heb12).
+There we post updates on the progress of Heb12 more often than on any other platform.
+Either follow Heb12 on Diaspora, or follow the tag #heb12.

+### Gitter
+You can talk about Heb12 on [our Gitter chatroom](https://gitter.im/heb12/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link).
+We also will work on development there.

 ### Email List
 If you want to get the occasional email update from us, sign up [here](http://eepurl.com/drH8Kb).

+## Beliefs
+We have a believe statement [here](https://heb12.ml/beliefs).
+It describes what Heb12 believes about the Bible.

 ## Privacy
 See our [privacy policy](privacy) for information about use of user information.